OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 This document describes the syntax and semantics of OpenCilk constructs.
 It is not meant to be an introduction or tutorial.

-[Add explanation of organization of rest of document]

 Informally, `cilk_spawn` marks a point where the program can be forked into two parts running on different processors and `cilk_sync` marks a point where those forks must be joined.
 Forking is permissive and